 3. Encouraging the flow of fluids under the skin.

-When the tape is applied over a muscle, it acts to support the function of that muscle.
+- When applied over a muscle, it acts to support the function of that muscle.
 This function is especially helpful to support weak muscles, such as postural muscles of the back or the plantar fascia of the foot, until they can be strengthened through specific exercises or weight training.

 If you have more questions about this technique or how it could help your particular situation, check out www.kinesiotaping.com or schedule an appointment with Dr. Abby Heppner at Heppner Chiropractic, who has been trained and certified in this therapeutic taping technique.